DreamingRaven/nemesyst/docs/source/installation.rst

 .. note::

-    You will need to have |git|_ installed for all bellow methods to work (except if you are on Archlinux).
+    You will need to have |git|_ installed for most below methods to work.

 .. _section_automated: